mullvad/mullvadvpn-app/README.md

 If you change any javascript file while the development mode is running it will automatically transpile and reload the file so that the changes are visible almost immediately.

-The app will attempt to start the daemon automatically.
-The exact binary being run can be customized with the `MULLVAD_BACKEND` environment variable.
+Please note that the GUI needs a running daemon to connect to in order to work.
+See [Building and running mullvad-daemon](#building-and-running-mullvad-daemon) for instruction on how to do that before starting the GUI.

-If the `/tmp/.mullvad_rpc_address` file exists the app will not start the daemon, so if you want to run a specific version of the daemon you can just start it yourself and the app will pick up on it and behave accordingly.
+The GUI will need to resolve the path to binaries.
+In development mode this defaults to `./target/debug/`, but can be configured with the `MULLVAD_PATH` environment variable.

 ## Packaging the app